newtheatre/history-project/_shows/58_59/death_of_a_salesman.md

 ---
-title: Death of a salesman
+title: Death of A Salesman
 season: In House
 period: Autumn
 playwright: Arthur Miller